 Household name Anja Snellman returns with an atmospheric novel about unexpected friendship and the enduring strength of women.

 Agave lives in solitude, in a remote village highly up in the mountains of Crete.
-With her donkey, hens, cats and dogs, the ninety-three-year-old woman keeps to herself, until the day she happens upon an injured foreign woman on one of the goat trails on the hillside.
+With her donkey, hens, cats and dogs, the 93-year-old woman keeps to herself, until the day she happens upon an injured foreign woman on one of the goat trails on the hillside.
 Inviting Monika into her home to recuperate, Agave and the young woman’s friendship grows over the summer, revealing their own dissecting stories and tales of Europe, the decades of excess, of luxury and ruin and acts of love and cruelty.

 Bestselling author Anja Snellman (b.
 1954) returns with an assured and evocative novel of women’s fiction, reminiscent of Kristin Hannah’s The Great Alone and a must-read for those who loved The Island by Victoria Hislop.

 “A Greek cornucopia… The author makes use of embedded speech and the immediacy of the present tense to pull the reader in.
 A wealth of dreams, memories and flashbacks create a multi-layered story.
 Snellman’s prose is precise and very sensuous, she is a master in describing colours and flavours are excellent.” – Savon Sanomat newspaper

 “The Village of Dreams is a survival story of two women.
 It is a story of sadness and of the ‘healing light’, of loss, and of the desire to live.
 Above and beyond, it is a novel about Crete and an ode to Crete.” – Aamulehti newspaper